-A category spanning a multitude of product types and regulations, cosmetics often require a more considered approach to order fulfillment.
+A category spanning a multitude of product types and regulations, cosmetics often require a more considered approach to order fulfillment and shipping..
 As a merchant, it’s important that you have a good understanding of the unique considerations involved with this market:

 Cosmetics products can differ widely in their storage and handling requirements.
 The average inventory will include liquid products (often packaged in glass bottles), pressed powders, and gels, as well as accessories such as sponges or brushes.
 These characteristics may demand very different approaches, which can make your order fulfillment ‘rules’ complex to create and carry out.

 It often comes as surprise to consumers (and some businesses) that many beauty products are classified as ‘hazardous’ substances.
 This has a huge impact on the order fulfillment process and how items need to be shipped.
 Many beauty mainstays, such as perfumes and nail polish, require specific handling and packaging types that can add extra, costly steps to the fulfillment process.

 Although they might not be as perishable as food items, most cosmetics items do have an expiry or a best-before date that brands need to abide by to maintain product integrity.
 Furthermore, most products need to be stored under specific conditions to ensure shelf life is maximized as much as possible, or earlier expiry could occur.
 This adds another layer of complexity to inventory management.

 If you’re shipping cosmetics, you need to know the rules of the trade.
 Otherwise, you’re likely to experience delays in transit – or worse, shipments being sent back to your facilities for violating regulations.